General’s Larisch Style Collar Tabs

 The Wehrmachtbeamte were officials who did not possess the status of soldiers but were members of the Army.
 The officials who held General officer status (like the officials of lower ranks) had distinctive insignia to differentiate them from the ‘true’ soldiers.
 This was accomplished by using different color backing and piping on their collar tabs, shoulderboards, uniforms and headgear.

-General officer collar tab for a General in the Administrative Services.
+General officer collar tab for a General of Officials.

 (private collection)